 Where to Eat:

 We ate brunch at Honey B’s (and it was delicious!).
 It has a super-high rating on Yelp.
-We only had to wait for about 10 minutes which was great.
+We only had to wait for about 10 minutes.
 This place is tiny, and the service and food are amazing!

 Michigan on Main Bar & Grille

 For lunch, we intended to eat at Bavarian Inn, but the wait was crazy, and we were hungry!
 The menu for Bavarian is much more Germanic than Michigan on Main.
-However, we were very happy with Michigan on Main!
-We loved our food, and we were able to watch some of the Michigan State Football Game. 🙂 We each had a spiked iced coffee which was phenom.
+However, we were very happy with our decision!
+We loved our food, and we were able to watch some of the Michigan State Football Game. 🙂 We each had a spiked iced coffee which was phenom-nom-nom.

 What to Do:

 Ok this was a little frightening.
 But, it’s Michigan’s Largest Covered Bridge, and it’s in the perfect location to get from one side of the cute town to the other.
 The view from the bridge is beautiful, just don’t look down… You can sort of see through the wooden slats.
 If you’re like me, the water below is not something you wanna see!
 Cars can only go 7 mph through the bridge (such an odd speed!), and there are pedestrian walkways on both sides.
 It’s a gorgeous bridge, and great for photo ops!